Entropy Inequalities for Sums in Prime Cyclic Groups: Introduction

 It is standard to abuse notation by writing $H(X)$, though the entropy only depends on the probability mass function $f$.

 We are interested in the behavior of the entropy of sums in prime cyclic groups, and especially in lower bounds.
 One can easily prove an upper bound on the entropy:

-In a general setting, the upper bound is well known and trivial (see, e.g., \cite{Tao10, ALM17}).
+In a general setting, the upper bound is well known by data processing inequality leveraging Jensen's inequality.
+For more details, see, e.g., \cite{Tao10, ALM17, Cover2006}.
 Given a finite domain, the uniform distribution is the entropy maximizer which implies that the upper bound \eqref{eqn:upper} can be tight.
-The more interesting goal, which is the focus of this paper, is to develop {\it sharp lower bounds for the entropy of the sum}.
+The more interesting goal, which is the focus of this paper, is to develop {\it sharp lower bounds for the entropy of the sum under permutations}.

 {\bf Motivations.} A fundamental sumset inequality is the Cauchy-Davenport inequality, which asserts that for subsets $A, B$ of $\zpz$,

 Arithmetic progressions play a special role in the description of extremizers.
 In the integer lattice, a similar sumset inequality, which may be thought of as a discrete analogue of the Brunn-Minkowski inequality, is proved by \cite{GG01}.
 Such inequalities, together with their stability versions such as Freiman's theorem, are foundational results of additive combinatorics \cite{TV06:book}.